Eclipse-SDV-Hackathon-Chapter-Three/YTU-MINT/ros_variant/muto-overview.md

 **Eclipse Muto** is an open-source, declarative orchestrator for managing ROS (Robot Operating System) software stacks on edge devices.
 It represents a paradigm shift in robotics infrastructure management, enabling cloud-native orchestration of distributed ROS systems while maintaining the real-time performance and deterministic behavior required for robotic applications.

-**What Makes Muto Unique:**
+**What Muto Provides that is not in ROS 2:**

 Eclipse Muto bridges the gap between traditional ROS development and modern cloud-native orchestration by providing a **model-based approach** to robot software management.
-Unlike conventional deployment methods that require manual intervention and physical access to devices, Muto enables declarative stack definitions that can be managed, versioned, and deployed remotely across entire robot fleets.
+Unlike conventional ROS 2 provisioning methods that require manual intervention and physical access to devices, Muto enables declarative stack definitions that can be managed, versioned, and deployed remotely across entire robot fleets.
+Muto uses a **Declarative ROS Orchestration** approach:

-**Key Innovation - Declarative ROS Orchestration:**

 Muto transforms the traditional imperative ROS launch system into a declarative, serializable format that preserves complete ROS logic while enabling remote management at scale.
 This allows operators to define the desired state of robot software systems and let Muto automatically handle the complex orchestration required to achieve and maintain that state.

-**Architecture Philosophy:**
+**Overview of Muto's Important Modules:**

 <img src="https://github.com/eclipse-muto/muto/raw/main/docs/images/muto-modules.png" alt="alt" title="TEclipse Muto Modules" width="50%"  style="border: 1px solid gray;'">